 Blue Waters Webinar Series

-Details about each session can be found following the links on the left side of this page.
-All sessions will be broadcast on Youtube live, and recorded for playback.
-All sessions are free and open to everyone who has registered.
-Registered participants will be able to pose questions using NCSA's Blue Waters Slack environment.
+Details about each track can be found following the links on the left side of this page.
+All webinar sessions are broadcast on Youtube and recorded for playback.
+All sessions are free and open to everyone.
+Registered participants may pose questions using Blue Waters Slack channel.

 The Blue Waters Petascale Computing track targets the introduction of new, fundamental application approaches, and optimization of applications, to increase the knowledge of and use of "best practices" for highly scalable computing and data analysis.